rameshsurapathi/solutions_architect_agent/README.md

   - Modern, responsive chat UI for seamless interaction.
   - Quick-select sample questions and architecture topics.
   - Markdown and HTML rendering for clear, blog-style answers.
+  - **NEW: Persistent Chat Memory** - Automatically loads last 5 chat interactions when users revisit the page.
+  - **NEW: Chat History Management** - View, manage, and delete complete chat history with modal interface.
+  - **NEW: Session Continuity** - "New Chat", "View Chat History", and "Delete Chat History" controls.
+  - **NEW: PDF Export** - Save AI responses as formatted PDF documents.

 - **Expert Cloud Guidance:**
   - Detailed, actionable solutions for cloud architecture, security, disaster recovery, and more.